Passiflora incarnata: Cultivation

-The flowers appear suitable for carpenter bee pollination and may attract ruby-throated hummingbirds.
+The flowers appear suitable for carpenter bee pollination and may attract hummingbirds.
 As both bees and hummingbirds look for nectar, the pollen filled flower anthers brush the back of the bee or the face of the hummingbird, enabling pollen to be readily transferred to the central sticky stigma.

 Passiflora incarnata can potentially become an agricultural weed.
 The genus Passiflora introduced for agricultural purpose has been reported as an important weed in certain regions of the world.
 The United States Department of Agriculture notes that P. incarnata is referred to as a weed by these publications: Weeds of Kentucky and adjacent states: a field guide and Weeds of the United States and Canada.

-Mechanical control as removing the suckers regularly is advised to prevent the spreading of maypop.
+Mechanical control such as by removing the suckers regularly is advised to prevent the spreading of maypop.
 It is also recommended to train the vines onto trellis and fences to limit propagation.

-Propogation

-It can be grown from seed with four months of cold stratification and a multi-month germination period, but it is notoriously finicky with a germination rate below 20%.
+Propagation

+P. incarnata seeds exhibit negative photoblasty, and they are sensitive to soil temperature.
+When sown in darkness in very warm soil (35°C to 40°C), seeds germinate in 5 to 10 days at rates near 90%.
+Prechilling, leaching, and gibberellic acid improve germination at suboptimal germination temperatures.
+Without pretreatment, germination is often slow and incomplete at temperatures below 35°C.

-Propagation by root is completely more reliable.
+Propagation by root is also reliable.
 A healthy 4- to 8-inch cutting guarantees strong sprouting within a month, regardless of the harvest time of the year.
 Thicker roots are more vigorous and can usually be found by digging no deeper than 2 inches in the soil.

-The actual lifespan of the maypop plant is not stated anywhere online.
+The actual lifespan of the maypop plant is not documented.
 Therefore, how long the root-propagated plants would last, by age of the parent plant, is currently unknown.
-Maypops from seed seem healthier.
+Maypops planted from seed seem healthier.

 The roots themselves grow thick and long across the ground, mostly of a uniform diameter, and do not branch often.
 The smaller, more branching thin roots eventually grow into longer roots, which become thicker with age.

 Pests

-Once they find it and congregate, japanese beetles eat massive ammounts of the leaves and some of the flowers.
+Once they find it and congregate, Japanese beetles eat massive amounts of the leaves and some of the flowers.

-Fruit

-The fruit tastes like hawaiian punch when ripe.
-Delicious.
-In terms of nutritional content by volume and productivity though, it isnt significant.
-Though some strains being more significant than others.
-There needs to be work done breeding wise to create a maypop with larger fruit (utility being maypops zone 6 hardiness).
-Possibly through interbreeding with passionfruit.

-Harvested too early are hard on the outside, white, dry, and smell like plastic on the inside.

-Ripened off the vine (they fall off when ripe), are green and wrinkled on the outside, yellow, sweet, slightly sour, and great smelling on the inside.